Consuming Jesus Book Reading at Powell’s

 Book reading and Q&A from Paul Louis Metzger’s book, Consuming Jesus: Beyond Race and Class Divisions in a Consumer Church reading at Powell’s City of Books on February 13, 2008.

 This entry was posted by admin on Thursday, February 14th, 2008 at 6:36 pm and is filed under Interviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 This blog exists to augment the discussion found in Paul Louis Metzger's book Consuming Jesus: Beyond Race and Class Divisions in a Consumer Church.
 Discussion will include exploration of the material covered in the book, as well as relevant interviews and theological and cultural essays on this topic.